vestruhhh/Weather-App/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

+## Future Add-Ons

+1. Feels Like
+2. Daily Low and High
+3. Wind Direction

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.